eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 is allowed according to ISO/IEC 18013-5.

-PID Providers SHALL use this attestation type and namespace for the ISO/IEC 18013-5 compliant attribute encoding specified in [section 2.4.2](#242-isoiec-18013-5-compliant-encoding) and for the SD-JWT-compliant encoding in [section 2.4.3](#243-sd-jwt-compliant-encoding).
+PID Providers SHALL use this attestation type and namespace for the ISO/IEC 18013-5 compliant attribute encoding specified in [Section 2.4.2](#242-isoiec-18013-5-compliant-encoding) and for the SD-JWT-compliant encoding in [Section 2.4.3](#243-sd-jwt-compliant-encoding).

 #### 2.2.2 Domestic PID namespaces for national attributes